 How to Make Vanilla Cake

-- Whisk together dry ingredients in a large mixing bowl – flour, baking powder, and salt.
+- Whisk together dry ingredients in a large mixing bowl – flour, baking powder, sugar, and salt.

-- Pour wet ingredients over dry ingredients and stir just until combined (don't overmix; the batter will be slightly lumpy).
+- Pour wet ingredients over dry ingredients and stir just until evenly combined (don't overmix, but make sure no dry spots remain).

 - Pour batter into a greased 8x8 baking pan.
 (It's not necessary, but you can opt to line it with parchment paper for extra easy removal from the pan.)